intuition-dev/INTUITION2/PER/docs/ref.md

 ## /api/write
 - fn file name
 - folder
-Post, saves a file and triggers nbake for the file type.
+Post, saves a file and triggers nBake for the file type.
 It will make a tag or make a JSON file as needed.

 ## /api/clone
 - src